andrewcooke/pytyp/pytyp.rst

 Type Annotations
 ................

+When developing ``pytyp`` my initial intention was for type specifications to be syntactic sugar that add type annotations to ABCs.
+This would make the type parameters "readable" to other code.
+Instead, the current implementation stores the parameters in dynamically generated ABCs.

-These are less central to this work than I expected.
+So type annotations are less central to this work than I expected.
 This is largely because **generators — which are particularly important for collections — do not allow for type annotations**.
 This makes it difficult to extend ABCs with annotations in a consistent way.

 The significance of the need for dependent types, when describing ``Rec()`` with ABCs and type annotations, is debatable.
 While type specifications are